Former Agali Panchayat Vice President dies by suicide

 He consumed poison around Saturday midnight at Thenkara, Mannarkkad, where he had been staying for the treatment and surgery for varicose vein.

-A former Vice President of the Agali Panchayat died by suicide early on Saturday, after he was unable to obtain the Thandaper (certificate showing the land ownership) to sell his land.
-The deceased has been identified as Gopalakrishnan (60), a resident of Puliyara, Agali.
+A former Vice President of the Agali Panchayat died by suicide early on Saturday.
+The deceased has been identified as Gopalakrishnan (57), a resident of Puliyara, Agali.

 Gopalakrishnan had taken loans from the Mannarkkad Cooperative Bank for his treatment.
 Following this, he received a notice stating that his property would be seized and auctioned for non-payment of the borrowed amount, with a provision to avoid the seizure by paying off the outstanding amount before January 6.

-"He had attempted to sell his land to repay the debt, but he could not obtain the thandaper for the property," says Akshay P Joseph, the ward member.
-"It is suspected that this is what pushed him to take the extreme step," he added.
+"He had attempted to sell his land to repay the debt, but he could not obtain the thandaper (certificate showing the land ownership) for the property," says Akshay P Joseph, the ward member.
+"It is suspected that this is what led him to the decision to end his life," he added.

 In a similar instance, a 53-year-old farmer, Krishnaswamy, from Kavundikkal in Attappadi, was found hanging from a tree in his farmland in October 2025, after being denied the thandaper for his land.
 Following the incident, Sentil Kumar, a panchayat member at the time, alleged that the officers at the Attappadi Tribal Taluk Office frequently take bribes from the land mafia and alter land documents.